School Health Services

 Hepatitis B

-Grades 5K – 12: Three (3) doses of Hepatitis B given at the appropriate ages and intervals
+Grades 5K – 12: Three (3) doses of Hepatitis B with the third dose received greater than 24 weeks of age and at least 16 weeks after the first dose

 Pneumococcal